The complexity of geometric scaling: Geometric scaling

-The following remarks about geometric scaling hold for both the variants described in Algorithm~\ref{DPP.sec.1.alg.1} and Algorithm~\ref{DPP.sec.3.alg.1}; for details we refer the interested reader to~\cite{LeBodicPavelkaPfetschPokutta2018}.
+The following remarks about geometric scaling hold for both the variants of Algorithm~\ref{DPP.sec.1.alg.1} that we consider here; for details we refer the interested reader to~\cite{LeBodicPavelkaPfetschPokutta2018}.
 In particular, the combination of these two remarks provides a slightly differentiated picture on the complexity we study here.